mastomii/next-registry-ui/README.md

 ### 🐳 Option 4: Run using Docker Compose

-If you want to run both Docker Registry and this UI using Docker Compose, here's a basic example:
+If you want to run this UI using Docker Compose, here's a basic example:

 ```yaml
 services: